quentin389/UserAgentInfo/README.md

 Performance and scaling
 -------------------------

-### Simple bulk retrieval 1-by-1
+### Test - simple bulk retrieval 1-by-1
-Bulk retrieval of data from [example user agent strings](imports/user-agent-examples.txt) (`2494 unique entries`).
+Bulk retrieval of data from [example user agent strings](imports/user-agent-examples.txt) (2494 unique entries).
 Each user agent checked using `UserAgentInfoPeer::getOther($user_agent_string)`.
 Test performed on Ubuntu virtual machine on a high end host machine.

 With empty cache:
 - `UserAgentInfoPeer` total time is `156.366 sec (62.7 ms per entry)` of which
     - `0.704 sec (0.3 ms per entry)` is checking data in the cache (`->get()` calls with empty results)
-  - `153.678 sec (61.7 ms per entry)` is a total parsing time of which
+    - `153.678 sec (61.7 ms per entry)` is a total parsing time, of which
         - `111.083 sec (44.6 ms per entry)` is get_browser() time
         - `0.508 sec (0.2 ms per entry)` is custom browscap strings time
         - `14.560 sec (5.8 ms per entry)` is ua-parser time
-    - `27.525 sec (11 ms per entry)` is Mobile_Detect time (this was not measured directly, the actual parsing might be much faster)
+        - `27.525 sec (11 ms per entry)` is Mobile_Detect time (this was not measured directly, the actual parsing may be much faster)

 With the cache filled, all entries retrieved from the cache:
 - `UserAgentInfoPeer` total time is `1.161 sec (0.5 ms per entry)` of which
     - `0.669 (0.3 ms per entry)` is getting data from the cache (this includes unserializing, `UserAgentInfo` objects are returned)

 As you can see, retrieving information from `browscap` is slow (note: I'm using 'standard' browscap file at the moment).
 Even if you try to user only lighter projects - `ua-parser` or `Mobile_Detect` to get a as much info about browsers at possible, this will still take some time for each request.
 This means that the logical way to go is to use cache for user agent information.
 This way **you will be limited only by the speed and performance of your cache**.

-If you take that approach, you will be able use all information available from user agent strings at will and you won't have to worry about any performance problems.
+If you take that approach, you will be able use all information available from user agent strings at will and you won't have to worry about performance problems.
-Even bulk analysis of user agents won't be a problem (for example, you can preform cron checks on IP+browser pairs to check for bots).
+Even bulk analysis of user agents won't be an issue (for example, you can preform cron checks on IP+browser pairs to check for bots).

-Of course, one question remains, what's the cache hit ratio when you choose to use it for user agent string detection?
+Of course, a question remains, what's the cache hit ratio when you choose to use it for user agent string detection?

-### Cache hit ratio
+### Test - cache hit ratio
 My `UserAgentInfo` was running for about a week without any changes or cache resets on a set of websites with more than 1.5 million user visits per month.
 During that time:
 - There were an average of 2,478 script calls per minute (each script call uses `UserAgentInfo`), which gives a `total of 24,978,240 calls`.